PART 3

 God commands all believers who have not yet left a will, to do so if they feel death approaching:

 It is clear from these words that God did not set a limit as to what we can leave in our will.
-So in theory, we are able to leave a part of our wealth, or all our wealth in a will.
+In theory, we are able to leave a part of our wealth, or all our wealth in a will.
+In addition, God specifies that our will should be primarily for the benefit of our parents and those close to us.

-Hadith attributed to the prophet:
+Hadith attributed to the Prophet:

 When we read hadith, we find a number of hadith which are in total violation to the rules set out in 2:180.

-Volume 4, Book 51, Number 6:
+Bukhari, Volume 4, Book 51, Number 6:

 Narrated Ibn 'Abbas: